kbaseattic/data_api/src/docs/searchapi.rst

 Search API
 ==========

-The search API is a major driver of the data model and implementation.

 .. automodule:: data_api.search
-    :special-members:

 It is an open question whether there is anything in the base :class:`SearchableData` class,